silnrsi/wstr/src/content/docs/support/policies.md

 ## Privacy

-This website does not collect, or transmit, any personally identifiable information for any purposes.
-It does use Google Analytics, and store cookies for analytics purposes only—primarily to anonymously log page metrics.
+This website does not collect or transmit any personally identifiable information for any purposes.
+It does use Google Analytics, and stores cookies for analytics purposes only—primarily to anonymously log page metrics.
 SIL Global does not run advertising or store any third party cookies for advertising purposes on this site.
 The site does store a small amount of local data in your browser for maintaining the state of the navigation sidebar between visits.
 This information is not transmitted to us—it never leaves your browser.
 You can change your consent preferences at any time by following the <a href="/" data-cc="show-preferencesModal" class="cc__link">Manage consent preferences</a> link in the footer of any page.

 ## Feedback